ivnjlsjnr/ReAzure/README.md

 # ☁️ ReAzure

-A **Mental Health Tracker** platform designed to support emotional well-being through self-reflection, mood tracking, and community-based resources.
+A **Mental Health Mood Tracker** platform designed to support emotional well-being through self-reflection, mood tracking, and community-based resources.
 By integrating journaling features and mood analytics, ReAzure encourages individuals to actively engage with their mental health.

 ### 📌 Proposal